af2905/Movieland/README.md

 ## Usage
 An application to search, watch and save movies, TV shows and popular people.

-If you want to run the application, then you need to get an api key on the site https://www.themoviedb.org and place it in keystore.properties in the field THE_MOVIE_DATABASE_API_KEY="your_key"
+If you want to run the application, then you need to get an api key on the site https://www.themoviedb.org and place "your_key" in keystore.properties in the field THE_MOVIE_DATABASE_API_KEY="your_key" or [link to app on Google Play](https://play.google.com/store/apps/details?id=com.github.af2905.movieland)

 ## TODO list
 * add module - Settings